ibm-cloud-docs/containers/getting-started.md

 ## Overview
 {: #gs-overview}

-Learn more about , its capabilities and the options that are available to you to customize the cluster to your needs.
+Learn more about {{site.data.keyword.containerlong}}, its capabilities and the options that are available to you to customize the cluster to your needs.
 {: shortdesc}

 **What is {{site.data.keyword.containerlong_notm}} and how does it work?** </br>